lounotlew/Sentweetment/README.md

 ### Description

 Sentweetment is a tweet sentiment analyzer for a selected twitter user, based on the 'Donald Trump Tweet Analysis' project I completed in UC Berkeley's Data Science 100.
 Using the VADER Lexicon (https://github.com/cjhutto/vaderSentiment), Sentweetment analyzes the polarity of the words in any given user's tweets (given they have enough tweets, with a max. of latest 200), and explores the general sentiment and mood of that user's twitter account.
-Sentweetment also offers the option of visualizing this analysis, such as showing which top N tweets are the most/least polar, displaying a tweet polarity vs. time trend graph, and tweet length vs. polarity graphs (see the GUI sample for more).
+Sentweetment also offers the option of visualizing this analysis, such as showing which top 10 tweets are the most/least positive/negative, displaying a tweet polarity vs. time trend graph, and tweet polarity histogram.

 For a GUI sample and applet walkthrough, click this [link](gui_sample/README.md).